mathildasoda/mathildasoda.github.io/about.md

 # Me

 Hello!
 I'm Mathilda Nguyen, an undergraduate student majoring in Mathematics and Computer Science (tracks: AI, Numerical & Symbolic computation).
+My main research is in MCMC methods.
 My current interests are anything probability, statistics, and calculus.

-Side interests: quantum stuffs

 # Organizations

-[Flagship Pioneerings - Montai Health](montai.com): I am currently a Computational Modelling Scientist.
-I'm creating an ML model to predict some biological properties, as well as improving data input to other models using MCMC.
+[Flagship Pioneerings - Montai Health](montai.com): I am currently a Computational Modelling Scientist at Montai.
+I'm creating an ML model to predict some biological properties.
+On the side, my projects include fitting parameters using Bayesian inference

 [Group One Trading LP](group1.com): I was a trading analyst intern for 6 months.
 I learnt option tradings and conduct a market research on possible future legislation and how it might affect tradings, which was presented to the firm

-[Drexel Mathematics department](https://drexel.edu/coas/academics/departments-centers/mathematics/): I study Hamiltonian Monte Carlo under Dr. Mondaini
+[Drexel Mathematics department](https://drexel.edu/coas/academics/departments-centers/mathematics/): I study Hamiltonian Monte Carlo under professor Mondaini

 [Drexel Wireless Systems Lab](https://research.coe.drexel.edu/ece/dwsl/): an Engineering Lab at Drexel University, where I did research in dynamics state space approximation and prediction methods